isomerpages/nlb-learning/_careers/Teens/Content.md

 **The 10 Bean Allowance**

 Adapted from "The Bean Game" by Jana Darrington, this game helps you better understand your spending choices and priorities.
 Everyone starts off with 10 beans and decides on which areas they would like to allocate the beans to.
-The four area are: Food, Clothing, Leisure and Transport!
+The four areas are:
+Food,
+Clothing,
+Leisure, and
+Transport!
 Let's *bean-gin*!

 ![beans counter](/images/career/teens/beans.jpg)